Anandh Shanmugaraj — India's Top CEO Executive Search Consultant. Founder, MD & CEO of Gladwin International & Company.

 Single-Firm Continuity

-Gladwin International & Company is India-rooted, single-firm and single-founder-led — with 14 continuous years of practice under Anandh's personal stewardship.
-Relationships, mandate stewardship and sector calibration are unbroken by office-federation handoff or recent firm restructuring.
+Gladwin International & Company is India-rooted, single-firm and single-founder-led, with 14 continuous years under Anandh's personal stewardship.
+Infrastructure relationships, promoter-and-sponsor trust and asset-class calibration compound mandate over mandate, unbroken by office-federation handoff.

 06